JetBrains/Qodana/topics/inspection-profiles.md

 * [XML](custom-xml-profiles.md) can be used as an alternative to YAML.

 Custom profiles can either override [existing profiles](#inspection-profiles-existing-profiles) or be created from scratch.
-Since profile configurations should be contained in dedicated files, we recommend saving them in the `.qodana` directory of your project.
+Since profile configurations should be contained in dedicated files, it is advised to save them in the `.qodana` directory of your project.

 For example, to use the existing `qodana.recommended` profile and additionally enable the